-510 U.S. Patent and Trademark Office Business Hours
+510 U.S. Patent and Trademark Office Business Hours [R-8]

-The U.S. Patent and Trademark Office working hours are 8:30 a.m. to 5:00 p.m., Monday through Friday, excluding Federal holidays in the District of Columbia.
-Outside these hours, only U.S. Patent and Trademark Office employees are authorized to be in areas of the U.S. Patent and Trademark Office other than the Public Search Rooms.
+The U.S. Patent and Trademark Office (USPTO or Office) working hours are 8:30 a.m. to 5:00 p.m., Monday through Friday, excluding Federal holidays in the District of Columbia.
+Outside these hours, only USPTO employees are authorized to be in areas of the USPTO other than the Public Search Rooms.

-The hours for the Patent Search Room are 8:00 a.m. to 8:00 p.m., and the hours for the Trademark Search Room are 8:00 a.m. to 6:00 p.m., Monday through Friday, excluding Federal holidays in the District of Columbia.
+The hours for the Public Search Facility in Alexandria are 8:00 a.m. to 8:00 p.m., \\ Monday through Friday, excluding Federal holidays in the District of Columbia.